jbarbaro/RCourse/chapter1.md

 In data storage, each row represents a unique instance and each column represents a unique variable.

 Data frames are able to store data of different types (numeric, character, boolean) across rows.
-While data in each column needs to be of the same type.
+Conversly, data in each column need to be of the same type.

 `R` as a programming language stores all data as a vector, regardless of how much data is in the vector.
 This means that a data frame is actually a list of vectors combined to form a table of information.
-This knowledge will be important when it comes to data manipulating.
+This knowledge will be important when it comes to data manipulation.

+You will begin by getting a sense for what a data frame looks like in R and what it means for data to be stored as vectors.

 *** =instructions
-- Check out the structure of `movie_selection`.
+- Check out the data frame Easy_Data.
-- Select movies with a rating of 5 or higher.
-Assign the result to `good_movies`.
-- Use `plot()` to  plot `good_movies$Run` on the x-axis, `good_movies$Rating` on the y-axis and set `col` to `good_movies$Genre`.

 *** =hint
 - Use `str()` for the first instruction.
 - For the second instruction, you should use `...[movie_selection$Rating >= 5, ]`.